dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 searching.
 Linear searches are especially flexible because they can be used with both sorted and unsorted data.
 Binary searches are specifically used with sorted data.
 However, a linear search has a higher time complexity than a binary search.

+## Hashing Techniques

+The most important part of a hash table is the hash function.
+The hash function converts a specified key into an index for an array that stores all of the data.
+The three primary requirements for a good hash function are as follows:
+• Deterministic: Equal keys produce equal hash values.
+• Efficiency: It should be O(1) in time.
+•Uniform distribution: It makes the most use of the array.
+The first technique for hashing is to use prime numbers.
+By using the modulus operator with prime numbers, a uniform distribution of the index can be guaranteed With a perfect hashing function, there are no collisions.
+However, collision-free hashing is almost impossible in most cases.
+Therefore, strategies for handling collisions are needed for hash tables.

+## Probing

+To work around occurring collisions, the probing hashing technique finds the next available index in the array.
+The `linear probing` technique resolves conflicts by finding the next available index via incremental trials, while `quadratic probing` uses quadratic functions to generate incremental trials.